What is freedom of association?

 All employees and contractors have the right to join or not join a union.
 This is called freedom of association.
-It can be unlawful for workers to be pressured by a union or by their employer to make a decision about joining, not joining or leaving a union.
+A union or an employer may be breaking the law if they put pressure on workers to make a decision about joining, not joining or leaving a union.

 Freedom of association also extends to employers, allowing them to choose whether or not to join an employer association.

 - being or not being a member of a union or employer association

 - choosing to be represented, or to not be represented, by a union.